 Tabletop Simulator mods aren’t just a way of playing popular board games you already know.
 The app is also used by tabletop publishers to playtest upcoming board game releases, meaning you can try out the latest hotness before it’s even out.

-While a digital board game can never fully match up to the experience of playing with people in the same room, playing board games online with friends using Tabletop Simulator can be a great way to try out a board game before you invest your cash and shelf space in a boxed copy.
+While a digital board game can never fully match up to the experience of playing with people in the same room, using Tabletop Simulator to play online with your friends can be a great way to try out a board game before you invest your cash and shelf space in a boxed copy.

 Just be aware that many Tabletop Simulator mods don’t include the rulebook for the board game - and Tabletop Simulator as a whole generally relies on the players knowing the rules and moving the pieces themselves.
 This means that you and your friends will need to already know how to play, have a copy of the physical rulebook to hand or need to search the rulebook online in order to learn.

 If you can get over the relatively minor hurdles, Tabletop Simulator mods are a convenient and budget-friendly way of taking your board game library into the digital world and try new games.
 To get your collection started, here are some of the best Tabletop Simulator mods you can download and play today.

 Gloomhaven is one of the biggest and best board games on the tabletop.
 It’s a sprawling fantasy tabletop RPG in a box, a legacy game where the world permanently changes in response to your decisions and a highly strategic co-op game where victory or failure comes down to mastering your unique character’s deck of cards and working with the rest of your adventuring party.